 - Increase glutathione – Glutathione and other antioxidants tend to be low in those with autism, and the supplement N-acetylcysteine (NAC) increases glutathione production in the body.
 In studies, NAC has been shown to be helpful in reducing irritability in children with autism.

 Each person is different – herbal remedies that work for one child may not work for another.
-Part of that is due to body chemistry, including genetics and allergenic responses, and part is due to differences in the contributing causes of autism.
+Part of that is due to body chemistry, including genetics and allergenic responses, and part is due to differences in the contributing causes.

 Lifestyle Changes & Complementary Therapies for Autism

-Other natural treatments for a low mood are lifestyle changes and other therapies that bring balance to the brain, such as the following:
+Other natural treatments for autism are lifestyle changes and other therapies that bring balance to the brain, such as the following:

 - Regular chiropractic care – Misalignments in the skull, upper neck, and pelvis are common in autism and may occur via birth or other early traumas.
 Researchers believe chiropractic adjustments may improve sensorimotor integration in those with autism.